Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The view alone is worth it, but there's something else: the crypt, where a series of 74 mummies sat for two centuries, so well preserved by the clay soil that curious (and often famous) visitors came from far and wide to look at them.

-For years, the mummies were one of the most popular Bordeaux attractions but in 1979, they were removed and given a proper burial in a cemetery.
+For years, the mummies were among the most popular Bordeaux attractions but in 1979, they were removed and given a proper burial in a cemetery.
 They were replaced by an eight-minute film and light show that may be less macabre than the original, but perhaps not as interesting.

 Bordeaux has six gates, or portes.
-These gates can be found in many French cities and for centuries kept away enemies.
+These gates can be found in many French cities and for centuries helped keep enemies at bay.
 They were the only entrances into cities otherwise surrounded by ramparts and often, you could only access them through a drawbridge.

 As the 18th century rolled around, France sustained its affection for these portes and continued building them for a while, more for decoration and celebration (they were usually dedicated to someone famous) than for defense.